WhatMeWorry/Delivery/misc_notes/DubNotes.md

 to actually use/run it. dub does not do actual installation of packages outside of its own ecosystem.

 ```
+The `dir` command will show that a derelict-sdl2 directory has been created.
-`dub list` won't show the new package, yet.
+But `dub list` won't show the new package, yet.
 Need to add it to the registry with:

 ```
 C:\dublocal>dir

-01/03/2018  01:00 PM    <DIR>          .
-01/03/2018  01:00 PM    <DIR>          ..
 01/03/2018  01:00 PM    <DIR>          derelict-sdl2-2.1.4
 01/03/2018  01:00 PM                 0 dub

+C:\dublocal>dub list
+Packages present in the system and known to dub: derelict-sdl2 2.1.4: C:\Users\kheaser\AppData\Roaming\dub\packages\derelict-sdl2-2.1.4\derelict-sdl2\
+  derelict-sdl2 2.1.4: C:\ProgramData\dub\packages\derelict-sdl2-2.1.4\derelict-sdl2\
 ```

-Need to explicitly add it to the registry with:
+We need to explicitly add it to the registry with the `add-local` option

 ```
 C:\dublocal>dub add-local .\derelict-sdl2-2.1.4\derelict-sdl2